Save 40% when you buy the entire hair kit. See the kit

 To get started caring for your hair, you can access our selection of hair loss products for women online.

-It’s also helpful to try products specially designed for stimulating hair growth including hair growth vitamins and kits like this Salon Strength System.
+It’s also helpful to try products specially designed for stimulating hair growth including hair growth vitamins.

 Our guide to minoxidil explains how the most effective treatment for women’s hair loss works, as well as how you can use it for thicker, healthier hair.